Norah Jones: 2020–present: Pick Me Up Off the Floor, I Dream of Christmas, and Visions

 Her seventh studio album, Pick Me Up Off the Floor, was released on June 12, 2020.
 It debuted at number 87 on the US Billboard 200, making it Jones's first album not to debut in the top three.
 Her eighth studio album, I Dream of Christmas, was released in 2021, with an expanded version released in 2022.
 In 2023, Jones was featured on rapper Logic's song "Paradise II" from his first independent studio album, College Park.

 In March 2024, Jones released her ninth studio album, Visions, produced by Leon Michels.
 It was described by The Los Angeles Times as "a funky, gently psychedelic garage-soul record".
 The album won the Grammy Award for Best Traditional Pop Vocal Album at the 67th Grammy Awards in 2025, Jones's tenth Grammy win.

+Visions, was composed untraditionally through a collaboration with producer and instrumentalist Leon Michels.
+Much of the album came together through spontaneous studio sessions between the musicians.
+The result being a raw and soulful sound, Jones would serve as her own guitarist whilst Leon would handle the percussion and bass.